topiko/RiktigPatrick/src/sim/README.md

-Currently there seems to be an issue with the ability of the feels to execute what the controller demands.
+## ALARM!!!:

+***Currently there is doubt that the Mahony filter is somehow failing to provide accurate pitch estimates.
+PIDPolicy fails to keep the bot upright mainly since the pitch readings do not seem to correspond to the true values.***

 `python rl_test_parallel2.py`